-The wine store contains a fine, small range of well-curated wines.
-Old-school booze hounds may blanch at some of the small-producer, low-intervention or “orange” wines on offer, but these traditionalists are well catered for too, with titles from Margaret River, New Zealand, Burgundy, the Jura, Spain and Italy.
+The bottleshop side contains a fine, small range of well-chosen wines.
+Old-school booze hounds may blanch at some of the small-producer, low-intervention or orange wines on offer, but these traditionalists are well catered for too, with titles from Margaret River, New Zealand, Burgundy, the Jura, Spain and Italy.

-Food is in the small and share plate format.
-It’s nothing revolutionary, but the kitchen has a deft hand for plating simple, enjoyable bar food and snacks.
+Food is in the small and share-plate form up front, but moves to well-handled sourdough pizza for mains.
+It’s nothing revolutionary, but the kitchen has a deft hand for plating simple, enjoyable dishes.